 Method 3.
 Running First Aid to Repair Seagate External Hard Drive

-If your Seagate external drive is not showing up on Mac even after mounting the hard drive manually using Disk Utility, your hard drive could have disk errors.
-To the relief, you can repair your Seagate external hard drive using the native disk repair tool known as 'First Aid'.
-Follow the steps to repair the hard drive using First Aid.
+If your Seagate external drive is not showing up on your Mac, even after mounting it manually using Disk Utility, it could have file system or directory structure errors.
+To your relief, you can repair your Seagate external hard drive using the built-in disk repair tool, 'First Aid'.
+Follow the steps to repair the hard drive using First Aid:

 Step 1.
-Navigate to the Launchpad icon on the Dock and search for the Other Option.
+Navigate to the Launchpad icon on the Dock and search for the "Other" option folder.

 Run First Aid

-Even if First Aid fails to repair the Seagate external hard drive, it is advised that you must reformat the external hard drive.
-To reformat the external hard drive to a Mac-supported file system, follow these steps:
+Even if First Aid fails to repair the corruption on your Seagate external hard drive, it is advisable to reformat it to resolve file-system-layer degradation.
+To reformat the external hard drive to a native Mac-supported file system, follow these steps:

 Step 2.
-Choose your connected Seagate hard drive and click on the Erase option.
+Choose your connected Seagate hard drive block from the device array list, then click the "Erase" button in the top panel.

 Erase Hard drive - 1

 Step 4.
-Once you have selected the format system, click on Erase button.
+Once you have verified the file system layout parameters, click on the primary "Erase" action button.

 Step 5.
-Click on Done and finish the process.
+Click on "Done" once the reconstruction workflow completes to finish the configuration routine.

-How To Recover Data From Seagate External Hard Drive on Mac
+How to Recover Data from Seagate Hard Disks on Mac

 Step 1.
 Search for lost files